-The City Council directs the City Manager to arrange regular meetings of the Police Chief's Advisory Panel, other interested stakeholders and community organizations, individuals directly impacted by the policing and arrests of immigrant communities and communities of color, and any representatives that may be designated by the Hays County District Attorney's Office to discuss SMPD's implementation of policies and practices that increase the use and effectiveness of the cite and release process.
+The City Council directs the City Manager to arrange regular meetings of the Police Chief's Advisory Panel, other interested stakeholders and community organizations, individuals directly impacted by the policing and arrests of immigrant communities and communities of color, and any representatives that may be designated by the Hays County District Attorney's Office in the development of policies, procedures, and practices related to this Ordinance.
+These meetings shall be open to public participation.

-An update shall be provided to City Council within three months after adoption of this ordinance.
-A written update shall be provided to the City Council within six months after the adoption of this ordinance including all policies, procedures, and practices identified and implemented, as a result of this ordinance.
+A progress update shall be provided to City Council within three months after adoption of this ordinance.
+A written update shall be provided to the City Council within six months after the adoption of this ordinance which includes information regarding all updates to policies, procedures, and practices identified and implemented, as a result of this ordinance.